The future of real estate: management

 Venn diagram to show PropTech and FinTech to be separate groupings, sharing one overlap which is Real Estate FinTech © Andrew Braum.

-The role of ‘smart building’ technology was evident in some of the IQL videos you watched last week and this is this area of technology that is likely to transform the management of property into the future.
+The role of ‘smart building’ technology was evident in some of the IQL videos you watched last week.
+This is the area of technology that is likely to transform the management of property into the future.
 The term ‘smart real estate’ has been coined to describe technology-based platforms which facilitate the use of property for owners, managers and occupiers.
 As you can guess this is closely related to the wider concept of ‘smart cities’.
 You probably saw examples of this in your evaluation of Amsterdam and Singapore in Step 2.13.

 Examples of ‘smart real estate’ include platforms and applications that are used for tenant management, electronic payment of rents and tools for landlords and tenants to communicate.
 They are also being used in building management for quantifying, monitoring and controlling the use of energy and water, inspecting buildings for faults, security, cleaning and space use.
 Similar technologies are now making their way into the residential sector and just about all sectors of property are now subject to building management systems of some kind.